 Writing workshops always say that you should write about topics you know.
 Well, one thing I know a little bit about is being a Scout parent.
-Since I have all boys, I’ve been involved with Boy Scouts.
+Since I have all boys, I’ve been involved with a Boy Scout Troop.
 But I’m sure the Girl Scout program has similar benefits.

 Anyway, I’ve been involved in our current Scouting program for six years now.
 I started as “just” a Scout parent, but then I started out helping with the fundraisers.
 Then I took over the camping program for five years.
 After that, I became a merit badge counselor and started attending the adult leadership meetings.
 Most recently, I’ve volunteered to take over the Eagle Court of Honor ceremonies for the Troop (yes, I am THAT crazy!)

 My husband even pitches in a little bit here and there.
 He teaches his own merit badges – welding and automotive maintenance.
 My point is, it kind of grows on you.